Regular practice is suspended on days when there are retreats or ceremonies. For dates and times, check here.

 Basic Zoom etiquette: During practice, make sure you’re muted, and if there’s any motion from you, your family/roommates/pets/etc. please turn off your video.
 Thank you.

 In-person Covid etiquette: We encourage masks in the dharma room for bowing and chanting.
 If you don’t have a mask, we can provide you with one.
+Our Covid policy can be found here.
 Thank you for being considerate.

-All practices are now using the same Zoom link.
+All practices use the same Zoom link.
 See below for practice times.

 Join our Practice on Zoom.